binitshah/binitshah.github.io/_pages/about.md

 Education
 =========

-- **M.S.**, College of Computing, Georgia Institute of Technology, 2020-2021
+- **M.S. in Computer Science**, College of Computing, Georgia Institute of Technology, 2020-2021
-- **B.S.**, College of Computing, Georgia Institute of Technology, 2016-2020
+- **B.S. in Computer Science**, College of Computing, Georgia Institute of Technology, 2016-2020

 Work Experience
 ===============